Vedanta

-All Vedanta traditions contain extensive discussions on ontology, soteriology and epistemology, even as there is much disagreement among the various schools.
+All Vedanta traditions place great emphasis on textual exegesis and contain extensive discussions on ontology, soteriology, and epistemology, even as there is much disagreement among the various traditions.
 Independently considered, they may seem completely disparate due to the pronounced differences in thoughts and reasoning.

-The main traditions of Vedanta are: Advaita (non-dualism), Bhedabheda (difference and non-difference), Vishishtadvaita (qualified non-dualism), Tattvavada (Dvaita) (dualism), and Suddhadvaita (pure non-dualism).
+The main traditions of Vedanta are: Bhedabheda (difference and non-difference); Advaita (non-dualism); and the Vaishnavite traditions of Dvaitadvaita (dualistic non-dualism), Vishishtadvaita (qualified non-dualism), Tattvavada (Dvaita) (dualism), Suddhadvaita (pure non-dualism), and Achintya-Bheda-Abheda (inconceivable difference and non-difference).
 Modern developments in Vedanta include Neo-Vedanta, and the philosophy of the Swaminarayan Sampradaya.

-Most major Vedanta schools, except Advaita Vedanta and Neo-Vedanta, are related to Vaishnavism and emphasize devotion (Bhakti Yoga) to God, understood as being Vishnu or a related manifestation.
-Advaita Vedanta, on the other hand, emphasizes Jñana (knowledge) and Jñana Yoga over theistic devotion.
-While the monism of Advaita has attracted considerable attention in the West due to the influence of modern Hindus like Swami Vivekananda and Ramana Maharshi, most of the other Vedanta traditions focus on Vaishnava theology.
+Most major Vedanta schools, except Advaita Vedanta and Neo-Vedanta, are related to Vaishnavism and emphasize devotion (Bhakti) to God, understood as Vishnu or a related manifestation.
+Advaita Vedanta, on the other hand, emphasizes Jñana (knowledge) and Jñana Yoga over theistic devotion, though Shankara may also have been a Vaishnavite.
+While the monism of Advaita has attracted considerable attention in the West due to the influence of the 14th century Advaitin Vidyaranya and modern Hindus like Swami Vivekananda and Ramana Maharshi, most Vedanta traditions focus on Vaishnava theology.

 Etymology and nomenclature

-The word Vedanta is made of two words :
+The word Vedanta is made of two words: